My husband was shocked when I explained that I was not interested in

 Home canning did not catch on in America until the late 19th century.
 This was also when vitamin supplements were first introduced.
 They realized that certain nutrients and enzymes were destroyed by the canning process and created deficiencies in people.

-Another problem with canning is that it also involves using high levels of sugar.
+Another problem with canning is that it often involves using high levels of sugar.
 It is possible to use less sugar and substitute pectin.
-See Canning and Preserving without Sugar for some sugar-free canning recipes
+See Canning and Preserving without Sugar for some sugar-free canning recipes.

 Besides nutritional deficiencies and sugar poisoning, canning can be dangerous because of the equipment used.
-Pressure cookers totally destroy nutritional value and can explode.
+Pressure cookers reduce nutritional value and can explode.

-The other canning method is the hot water bath.
+Using the hot water bath canning method can also be dangerous because of the hot boiling water.
 I remember watching my grandmother can tomatoes this way every summer.
 It is hot, damp, messy work.
-The potential dangers are shattering glass jars from thermal shock and causing damage to the house because of all the excess moisture.
+There are also potential dangers of shattering glass jars from thermal shock and causing damage to the house because of all the excess moisture.